 On September 29, 2005, the House Committee on Government Reform marked up H.R.
 923, and in doing so, accepted an amendment in the nature of a substitute that adopted the core concept, as well as the title, of H.R.
 2874.
-As amended and ordered to be reported by voice vote of the Committee, H.R.
-923 requires the Department of Defense, in consultation with the Postal Service, to establish a one-year program under which qualified members of the armed services would receive a monthly voucher that can be redeemed, by their families or friends, to pay the postal expenses of sending one letter or parcel (weighing up to 15 pounds) to the service member.
-The Department of Defense would reimburse the Postal Service for the postal benefits provided by the vouchers.
+As amended and ordered to be reported by voice vote of the committee, H.R.
+923 would have required the Department of Defense, in consultation with the Postal Service, to establish a one-year program under which qualified members of the armed services would receive a monthly voucher that can be redeemed, by their families or friends, to pay the postal expenses of sending one letter or parcel (weighing up to 15 pounds) to the service member.
+The Department of Defense (DOD) would have reimbursed the Postal Service for the postal benefits provided by the vouchers.
 Committee Chairman Tom Davis said that the substitute language had the approval of Representative Fossella, the Committee on Armed Services, and the Postal Service.
-The Congressional Budget Office estimated that nearly all of the about 145,000 American service personnel who would be eligible for the postage benefit would take advantage of it, and assigned it a budget cost of \$30 million over fiscal years 2006 and 2007.4
+The Congressional Budget Office estimated that nearly all of the about 145,000 American service personnel who would have been eligible for the postage benefit would have taken advantage of it, and assigned it a budget cost of \$30 million over fiscal years 2006 and 2007.5 language and passed H.R.
+5122.
+Neither the Senate version of the FY2007 authorization bill nor the conference report (H.Rept.
+109-702) included the free-mail-for-troops provisions.6

 The language of H.R.
 923 was added by the House Armed Services Committee as sections 575, 576 ("Funding"), and 577 ("Duration") to H.R.
-5122, the Sonny Montgomery National Defense Authorization Act for Fiscal Year 2007.
+5122, the FY2007 defense authorization act.
 H.R.
 5122 was passed by the House on May 11, 2006.
-On June 22, 2006, the Senate substituted its own defense authorization language for the House language and passed H.R.
-5122.
-The Senate version does not contain the postal benefits authorized in the House bill, so whether the language survives is now a matter to be decided by the conference committee.
+On June 22, 2006, the Senate substituted its own defense authorization language for the House

-4 This assumed enactment in Dec., 2005.
+5 This assumed enactment in Dec., 2005.
 U.S. Congress, House Committee on Government Reform, Supply Our Soldiers Act of 2005, report to accompany H.R.
 923, 109th Cong., 2nd sess., H.Rept.
 109-268 (Washington: GPO, 2005), pp. 7-9.